-- Provide a safe, healthy school environment that encourages positive behavior - Show respect for students, parents, and all school personnel - Provide an environment that allows for positive and professional communication between teacher, parent, and student - Provide a challenging learning environment which encourages differentiated instruction - Provide opportunities for all school staff to stay current with best practices in teaching cases, the services are offered at the district schools either on a part-time or full-time basis.
-An exception to this would be for students who have a severe and/or unique disability which requires placement in a neighboring district.
+- Provide a safe, healthy school environment that encourages positive behavior. - Show respect for students, parents, and all school personnel. - Provide an environment that allows for positive and professional communication between teachers, parents, and student. - Provide a challenging learning environment which encourages differentiated instruction. - Provide opportunities for all school staff to stay current with best practices in teaching.